-An SEC filing also revealed that funds controlled by Thiel owned 17.7 per cent of Palantir - substantially above previous guesstimates of 10 per cent - valuing the Kiwi citizen's stake at just under US$4 billion.
+An SEC filing also revealed that Thiel personally, plus funds he controlled, owned 17.7 per cent of Palantir - substantially above previous guesstimates of 10 per cent - valuing the Thiel's stake at just under US$5.8 billion.

 Thiel is reported to have made around US$2.3 billion from his early investments in Facebook and PayPal.

-When Palantir IPO talk last surfaced, for a mooted listing in the second half of 2019, the Wall Street Journal reported, "After Palantir shared some of its internal metrics with Morgan Stanley bankers, the bank returned with a range of US$36b to US$41b for a 2020 public offering."
+It could go higher.
+In the buildup to its public listing, after Palantir shared some of its internal metrics with Morgan Stanley bankers, the bank returned with a value range of US$36b to US$41b.

 Perhaps unsurprisingly, given the outsize voting rights for insiders setup at Facebook (where Thiel remains a director), Palantir and Karp will still be able to maintain majority control even if their stake falls as low as 6 per cent.
 (Facebook CEO Mark Zuckerberg has used his super voting rights to repeatedly brush aside reform bids by the NZ Super Fund and other investors in the social network).

 Co-founded by Thiel and Alex Karp in 2004, Palantir makes software that helps security and law enforcement clients like the NSA, CIA and FBI mine mountains of "big data" from electronic surveillance.

 Its software is credited with helping US authorities hunt down and kill Osama bin Laden.